crapthings/Sigmoid-main/contracts/README.md

-the DEX of erc659 bonds, bonds can be auctioned on this secondary market, using Dutch methode.
+The DEX of erc659 bonds, bonds can be auctioned on this secondary market, using Dutch methode.

 [SigmoidExchange.sol](https://github.com/Sigmoid-Protocol/Sigmoid-main/blob/main/contracts/SigmoidExchange.sol)